 - Volunteer transportation programs: The National Center for Mobility Management is another resource to explore.
 They maintain a database of volunteer transportation services for older adults.
 Search their site to check for programs near your loved one’s home.

 - Public transportation: While public transportation might sound intimidating to seniors who are unfamiliar with it, some local municipalities offer transportation designed for people with mobility challenges and disabilities.
 Call your township supervisor or mayor’s office to find out what is available.

 - Senior living communities: When the time comes for a family elder to give up driving, moving to a senior living community might be another solution to consider.
 Many communities offer transportation.
 Transportation team members can schedule rides to and from essential appointments and social outings for residents.

-- Rideshare services: Many people associate ridesharing services with out-of-town travelers or young adults, but seniors utilize them too.
+- Rideshare services: Many people associate ridesharing services like Uber and Lyft with out-of-town travelers or young adults, but seniors utilize them too.
 Some rideshare companies, such as Lyft, are working diligently to attract older clients.
 If your aging loved one doesn’t want to book transportation through a cell phone app, GoGoGrandparent can help.
 Seniors can call them for help arranging transportation anytime.
-“Are Ride Share Services a Transportation Option for Seniors?” is a good article to help you learn more.
+Additionally, “Are Ride Share Services a Transportation Option for Seniors?” is a good article to help you learn more.

 Transportation at Five Star Senior Living

-At Five Star communities, residents can take advantage of transportation services for errands, appointments, and outings to local destinations like restaurants and shopping centers.
-Call the Five Star Senior Living nearest you for more information on resident transportation.
+At Five Star Senior Living communities, residents can take advantage of transportation services for errands, appointments, and outings to local destinations like restaurants and shopping centers.
+Contact a Five Star Senior Living community nearest you for more information on resident transportation.